Skip to Content

 The question of whether Trump or Duffy can actually do that, of course, is a lot more complicated — even if the president doesn't appear to be waiting for legal clarity before testing the limits of his executive power in arenas that extend far beyond the transportation realm.

 Indeed, in interviews conducted by a team of six journalists at Politico, experts and politicians disagreed on how seriously to take Trump's threat to potentially pause a wide swath of America's federally funded transportation projects, and what can and should be done to counter it.
-Because Congress controls the power of the purse, federal agencies like U.S. DOT are generally required by law to spend the money outlined in bills, especially if DOT is reimbursing a state or local agency for a project it's already completed under the promise of a federal grant, or doling out core "formula" funding whose amount is supposed to be guaranteed.
+Because Congress controls the power of the purse, federal agencies like U.S. DOT are generally required by law to spend the money outlined in the bills Congress passes, especially if DOT is reimbursing a state or local agency for a project it's already completed under the promise of a federal grant, or doling out core "formula" funding whose amount is supposed to be guaranteed.

 Some, like Charlie Ellsworth of the Congressional Integrity Project, called Trump's order "violating contract laws as well as the Constitution"; Bobby Kogan of the Center for American Progress said the pause could be "extremely illegal," while others said it would likely be subject to lawsuits.